cossacklabs/repometascore/README.md

 2. Copy created token into a separate file, call it `token_file.txt`.
 If you want to extend the limitation of requests to GitHub API - you can create additional tokens from the **OTHER** GitHub account.
 And add it in the next line to `token_file.txt`

-3. Run Risky Code Hunter with default config, point it to the repository-in-question and provide a path to your `token_file.txt`:
+3. Run RepoMetaScore with default config, point it to the repository-in-question and provide a path to your `token_file.txt`:

 ```
-python3 -m risky_code_hunter --url https://github.com/yandex/yandex-tank --tokenfile token_file.txt
+python3 -m repometascore --url https://github.com/yandex/yandex-tank --tokenfile token_file.txt
 ```

 4. The output is controlled by verbose parameter.
 By default, the verbose level is 0, which means the shortest output.
 To control verbosity, use `-v` param: